Wael Arakji: National team career

 In 2012, Arakji made his debut by helping Lebanon finish in seventh place at the 2012 FIBA Asia Under-18 Championship.

 Arakji helped Lebanon win the 2022 Arab Basketball Championship, winning the final against Tunisia 72–69, and was nominated MVP of the tournament.
 He also finished runner-up of the 2022 FIBA Asia Cup as the tournament's MVP and top scorer, with an average of 26.0 points per game.

+He played with the national team in 2023 FIBA World Cup.